ckarlof/engineering-roles/managers/engineering_manager.md

 * Make supportable bonus, compensation change, and promotion recommendations for your engineers to your manager

 #### Leadership
-* Build a capable, inclusive, and cohesive team, and check in regularly to understand overall morale; work to repair misunderstandings
+* Build a capable, inclusive, and collaborative team, and check in regularly to understand overall morale; work to repair misunderstandings
     * Ensure that engineers are building trust and are not isolated
+    * Foster a culture where differences are addressed productively and respectfully
     * Build team behaviors that put user and customer needs first
-* Be a good coach; provide timely, specific feedback to your engineers, and support them in their growth and development.
+* Be a good coach; provide timely, specific, and actionable feedback to your engineers, and support them in their growth and development.
     * Communicate regularly with Product Managers/Engineering Leads to collect performance and collaboration feedback
     * Guide engineers to build their own feedback loops & provide direct, constructive & timely feedback to each other
     * Identify engineers who are on track for promotion, incorporate skill development to professional development plans and recommend engineers for promotion to your manager